Reducing non-negativity over general semialgebraic sets to non-negativity over simple sets: The unbounded case

-This condition has been used in related results in which the set $S$ might be unbounded (see, e.g., \citep[][Thm~4.2]{putinar1999positive}, \citep[][Prop.~3.5]{Dickinson2018}), as this condition captures the behaviour of polynomials at {\em infinity}~\citep[see, e.g.,][]{Rezn00}.
-In particular, strong positivity is a sufficient condition for the certificates of non-negativity in~\cite{Dickinson2018} to be guaranteed to exist.
-As discussed in Section~\ref{subsec:generic}, this condition {\em generically} (see Definition~\ref{def:genericity}) holds (see Corollary~\ref{cor:generic}).
-This shows that the strong positivity assumption is much weaker than more standard assumptions required for the existence of non-negativity certificates, such as compactness.
-We take advantage of this fact for optimization purposes in Section~\ref{sec:opt} (see Corollary~\ref{cor:genericOpt}).
+Strong positivity has been used in related results in which the set $S$ might be unbounded (see, e.g., \citep[][Thm~4.2]{putinar1999positive}, \citep[][Prop.~3.5]{Dickinson2018}) as it captures the behaviour of polynomials at infinity~\citep[see, e.g.,][]{Rezn00}.
+In particular, strong positivity is a sufficient condition to guarantee the existence of NNCs in~\cite{Dickinson2018}.
+As discussed in Section~\ref{subsec:generic}, this condition holds {\em generically}.
+The precise meaning of generical conditions is given in Definition~\ref{def:genericity}.